hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 > biocLite("nameofpackage")
 ```

-Using this code, install the `Wasabi` packag, which is a Bioconductor package.
+Using this code, install the `Wasabi` package, which is a Bioconductor package.

 ```
 > source("http://bioconductor.org/biocLite.R")